Introduction

 Pearls and Other Issues

-Apocrine hidrocystoma is a benign cystic lesion that typically occurs on the face.
-The diagnosis may be suspected from certain clinical characteristics, but the formal diagnosis is based on histological examination.
-Management of apocrine hidrocystoma mainly involves surgical excision; however, other treatments such as electrodesiccation, carbon dioxide laser vaporization, botulinum toxin A, and trichloroacetic acid can be tried in multiple lesions, as in the treatment of eccrine hidrocystomas.
+Apocrine hidrocystoma is a benign cystic lesion that commonly manifests on the face.
+While clinical features may raise suspicion, the formal diagnosis relies on histological examination.
+Management of apocrine hidrocystoma mainly involves surgical excision; however, alternatives such as electrodesiccation, carbon dioxide laser vaporization, botulinum toxin A, and trichloroacetic acid are also viable, akin to the treatment of eccrine hidrocystomas.

-Lesions grow gradually and do not tend to resolve after attaining full size.
-They rarely recur after surgical excision.
-Cysts may cause esthetic burden and psychological distress in patients; however, cysts are usually asymptomatic.
-No malignant transformation of apocrine hidrocystoma has been reported to date.
+Lesions typically grow gradually and do not spontaneously resolve after reaching full size.
+Recurrence following surgical excision is rare.
+Although cysts may cause aesthetic concerns and psychological distress in patients, they are generally asymptomatic.
+Notably, no cases of malignant transformation of apocrine hidrocystoma have been reported to date.

 Enhancing Healthcare Team Outcomes

-Apocrine hidrocystoma is a benign cystic lesion that typically occurs on the face.
-It is a rare lesion that may be encountered by the nurse practitioner or the primary care provider.
-A referral to a dermatologist is highly recommended.
-The diagnosis may be suspected from certain clinical characteristics, but the formal diagnosis is based on histological examination.
-Management of apocrine hidrocystoma mainly involves surgical excision; however, other treatments such as electrodesiccation, carbon dioxide laser vaporization, botulinum toxin A, and trichloroacetic acid can be tried in multiple lesions, as in the treatment of eccrine hidrocystomas.
+Apocrine hidrocystoma is a benign cystic lesion that typically occurs on the face and is a rare lesion that primary care clinicians may encounter.
+Referral to a dermatologist is strongly advised for further evaluation.
+Although the diagnosis may be suspected based on clinical characteristics, confirmation is based on histological examination.
+Management of apocrine hidrocystoma mainly involves surgical excision.
+However, alternative treatments such as electrodesiccation, carbon dioxide laser vaporization, botulinum toxin A, and trichloroacetic acid are recommended for multiple lesions, similar to the treatment of eccrine hidrocystomas.

 Media